 Presented by our partner Shanghai Art Film Federation, a new British film masters retrospective kicks off in Shanghai at the Grand Theatre cinema from 19 August with 12 films (a record high!).

-Shanghai is a city that has been hosting the most British cinema season to date (funded by Shanghai).
+Shanghai is a city that has been hosting the most British cinema season to date (funded by the Shanghai government).
 However, as we have commented regularly, that they mainly show classics rather than new contemporary titles.
-We have been encouraging British filmmakers and stakeholders to pay attention to this organisation since 2019, when we hosted their delegation for a week.
+We have been encouraging British filmmakers and stakeholders to pay attention to this organisation since 2019, when we hosted their delegation in London and Liverpool for a week.

 During their time in the UK, together we visited the UK Cinema Association, Curzon Bloomsbury, Everyman Broadgate, VISTA’s UK office and many other organisations.
 Our Shanghai friends had a fantastic time and were impressed by the UK’s cinema-going culture.

 Foreign films continue to prove to have a good appetite in the city of Shanghai.
-Shanghai Art Film Federation hosts different foreign film season almost monthly, working with different international partners.
-We, however, do not have a direct collaboration in this forthcoming British film masters retrospective season.
+Shanghai Art Film Federation hosts different foreign film season almost on a monthly basis, working with different international partners.
+We, however, do not have a direct collaboration in this forthcoming British film masters retrospective season, apart from supporting by covering the events in English.
 The Shanghai curators are too enthusiastic about their choices of film and indeed, they are also cinema history experts.

-We would like to take this opportunity to congratulate our partner for their success and good luck to the 2023 British film masters retrospective.
-The season is very likely to be sold out and funded by the Shanghai municipal government.
+We would like to take this opportunity to congratulate our partner for their success and wish them good luck to the 2023 British film masters retrospective.
+The season is very likely to be sold out, more coverage on the season’s reception will be available in due course.

 British Film Masters Retrospective 2023 (Shanghai) Programme